 Or you can upload a “tried it” photo (I would love to see)

 Iced shaken Coffee

-- Fill a martini shaker about half full with cubes of ice.
+- Fill a cocktail shaker about half full with cubes of ice.

 - Cover the shaker with both lids.
-Shake the dickens out of it.
+Shake the dickens out of it, at least 20 seconds.
 Shake until you feel the cold through the metal of the shaker and until it starts to make your hand cold.

 - Once you can’t shake any more, remove the top lid and quickly pour into a tall glass.
 Be sure to let the foam come out and top your coffee.
 Garnish with a shake of cinnamon or a cinnamon stick if desired.

 Nutritional information is based on third-party calculations, and should be considered estimates.
 Actual nutritional content will vary based on brands used, measuring methods, portion sizes, and more.